starlibs/AILibs/docs/index.md

 ### Maven dependency resolvement problems

-In some cases, Maven is not able to import referenced dependencies on repositories different from the central Maven repositories, resulting in a build failure.
+In some cases, maven is not able to import referenced dependencies on repositories different from the central Maven repositories, resulting in a build failure.
 To solve this problem, one might add the following repositories to the ```pom.xml``` to be able to properly execute ```maven compile``` or similar:

 ```